YubicoLabs/passkey-workshop/docs/docs/mobile-clients/android/getting-started.md

 Once Android Studio is installed, please start it to welcome the setup wizard.

+## Starting Android Studio for the First Time

 After again following the prompt from Android Studio, you need to restart Android Studio one more time.

 After the final restart, you are greeted with a new project wizard: